belovedpearl/AfricanRecipes-PP4/README.md

 ## Country View

 A function based view that accepts user's request and choice.
-It retrieves the request object from the country model and renders the countries template with the requested countries.
+It retrieves the requested object from the country model and renders the countries template with the requested countries.
 Due to issues of case and space, I have used Q search for the country's name because to allows for a broader search in country's name in cases of case or space in country name.

 The view is set to return a 404 page if the query is not available.

 ## Edit User View